 Whatever the statistics on crime and immigration, the shooting death of a woman in San Francisco has raised new concerns about illegal immigration and how it affects national security and safety.

 32-year-old Kathryn Steinle died after being struck in the chest by a stray bullet while walking along a busy street.
-Mexican native Francisco Sanchez has been charged with murder in Steinle’s death, and officials reported Sanchez had been deported multiple times before the shooting.
+Mexican native Francisco Sanchez is charged with murder in Steinle’s death.
+Additionally, officials reported Sanchez was deported multiple times before the shooting.

-Times Sanchez had been deported to Mexico (2)
+- 5 – Times Sanchez was deported to Mexico

-Many sanctuary cities are notably left-leaning, like San Francisco, but others don’t honor federal immigration hold requests for legal reasons.
+Many sanctuary cities are notably left-leaning, like San Francisco.
+But others don’t honor federal immigration hold requests for legal reasons.
 A federal court ruling said immigration detainers, which ask local police to place up-to-48-hour holds on immigrants suspected of being in the U.S. illegally, were not sufficient reasoning to keep someone in jail.
-(6)

 Deportations of illegal immigrants are up overall but have stalled out for those with criminal records.

 - What Is The Department of Homeland Security

 - How Do I Get Certified in Homeland Security?